For many families, childcare vouchers will save you more money than Tax-Free Childcare (TFC). It’s important you know which is best for you.

 TFC works a bit like a savings account - you need a separate account for each of your children.
 You pay money into the account from your net pay, so it’s taken after tax and National Insurance have been deducted.
 Then for every 80p you pay in, the Government adds 20p.
 You will need to pay in £8,000 to reach the maximum Government contribution of £2,000 per child per year.

 Assuming you’re eligible for both schemes, some working parents will be better off with TFC and some will save more with childcare vouchers.
-If you use (or plan to use) registered childcare, and to ensure you have a choice, register on your employer’s childcare voucher scheme today and give yourself the luxury of time to work out what’s best for you and your family, based on your circumstances over the long term.
-(It's also worth knowing you can't switch from TFC to childcare vouchers.
+If you use (or plan to use) registered childcare, and to ensure you have a choice, register on your employer’s childcare voucher scheme today and have the value of a childcare voucher taken from by 4 October.
+This will give yourself the luxury of time to work out what’s best for you and your family, based on your circumstances over the long term.
+(It's also worth knowing that after the childcare voucher scheme closes you can't switch from TFC to childcare vouchers.
 But you can switch from childcare vouchers to TFC).Close

 Tell me about TFC